henrikhelmers/SwiftSubRip/README.md

 # SwiftSubRip 💬

-Parser for the [SubRip](https://en.wikipedia.org/wiki/SubRip) format written in modern Swift.
+Parser for the [SubRip](https://en.wikipedia.org/wiki/SubRip) format written using RegexBuilder in modern Swift.